galaxyproject/galaxy-cloudman-playbook/README.md

  * *CloudMan*: you only need to build the Machine Image
  * *Galaxy on the Cloud*: you need to build the Machine Image first, then the galaxyFS
  * *Galaxy Server*: you only need to build the Galaxy Server
- * *Galaxy Tools*: see the `scripts` directory
+ * *Install a suite of Galaxy Tools*: see the `scripts` directory

 Additional instructions about the build process can be found [here][building].

-These roles are intended to be run on a Ubuntu system.
+These roles are intended to be run on a Ubuntu (14.04) system.

 Machine Image
 -------------
+The easiest method for building the base machine image is to use [Packer][packer].
+Once you have it installed, check any variables specified at the top of `packer.json`, check the formatting of the file with `packer validate packer.json`, and run it with `packer build packer.json`.
+The command will provison an instance, run the Ansible image build role, and create an AMI.
+For the time being, this applies to AWS only and it will run with the default options.
+Custom options can be set by editing `packer.json`, under `extra_arguments` section.

-To build an image, make sure the default values provided in the `group_vars/all` and `group_vars/image-builder.yml` files suite you.
-Make sure to change the value of `psql_galaxyftp_password` in `group_vars/all`!
-Next, create a copy of `inventory/builders.sample` as `inventory/builders`, launch a new instance (this role has been developed and tested on Ubuntu 14.04) and set the instance IP address under `image-builder` host group in the `builders` file.
+To build an image without Packer, make sure the default values provided in the `group_vars/all` and `group_vars/image-builder.yml` files suite you.
+Create a copy of `inventory/builders.sample` as `inventory/builders`, launch a new instance and set the instance IP address under `image-builder` host group in the `builders` file.
+Also, set `hosts` line in `cloud.yml` to `image-builder` while commenting out `connection: local` line.
 Finally, run the role with

     ansible-playbook -i inventory/builders cloud.yml --tags "machine-image" --extra-vars vnc_password=<choose a password> --extra-vars cleanup=yes